AdnanHodzic/auto-cpufreq/README.md

 ### Install - auto-cpufreq daemon

 Necessary changes are made to the system for auto-cpufreq CPU optimization to persist across reboots.
-Daemon is deployed and then started as a systemd service.
+The daemon is deployed and then started as a systemd service.
 Changes are made automatically and live stats are generated for monitoring purposes.

+Install the daemon using this command (after installing auto-cpufreq):

 `sudo auto-cpufreq --install`

-After daemon is installed, `auto-cpufreq` is available as a binary and is running in the background.
+After the daemon is installed, `auto-cpufreq` is available as a binary and is running in the background.
 Its stats can be viewed by running: `auto-cpufreq --stats`

+Alternatively, using just systemd:

+`systemctl start auto-cpufreq`
+will start the service, and

+`systemctl enable auto-cpufreq`
+will persistently start the daemon on boot.

 Since daemon is running as a systemd service, its status can be seen by running:

 `systemctl status auto-cpufreq`

-If install has been performed as part of snap package, daemon status can be verified by running:
+If the install has been performed as part of snap package, daemon status can be verified by running:

 `systemctl status snap.auto-cpufreq.service.service`